ionide/ionide-vscode-fsharp/README.md

 2. Run `build.cmd Build` (or `build.sh Build`).
 If you have not done so already you may need to configure a GitHub SSH key.
 3. Open folder in VSCode `code .`
 4. Make changes
+5. Press `Ctrl+Shift+B` to build plugin
-5. Press `F5` to build plugin and start experimental instance of VSCode
+5. Press `F5` start experimental instance of VSCode and debugger server
 6. Make PR ;)

 ## How to get logs for debugging / issue reporting